r13i/cheapest-phone-call/README.md

 - `$ cd cheapest-phone-call`
 - Create a virtual environment to avoid dealing with dependency issues and conflicts : `$ virtualenv -p python3 venv`
 - `$ source ./venv/bin/activate`.
 You'll start seeing a `(venv)` before the shell prompt.
-- `(venv) $ pip3 install -r requirements.txt` in order to install all the requirements.
+- `(venv) $ pip install -r requirements.txt` in order to install all the requirements.

 Now you should be all set to run the notebook